Robust quantum dots charge autotuning using neural network uncertainty: Acknowledgments

 \section{Acknowledgments}

-VY acknowledges Stefanie Czischek who inspired this study by working on a first version of the autotuning procedure.
-And every experimentalist who provides the stability diagram measurements used in this paper (Michel Pioro-Ladrière, Marc-Antoine Roux, Marc-Antoine Genest, Julien Camirand-Lemire, and Sophie Rochette).
+V.Y. acknowledges Stefanie Czischek, who inspired this study by working on a first version of the autotuning procedure.
+The authors also acknowledge the experimentalists who provided the stability diagram measurements used in this paper (Michel Pioro-Ladrière, Marc-Antoine Roux, Marc-Antoine Genest, Julien Camirand-Lemire, and Sophie Rochette).